-Edition III of our One Sentence Poetry Contest is closed for entries.
-Winners of this popular contest will appear in the Summer Issue of the magazine in June.
+Edition IV of our One Sentence Poetry Contest is open for entries until November 15, 2019 Winners of this popular contest will appear in the Winter issue of the magazine in December.

 Our first ever one sentence poetry contest in the summer issue of 2018 proved to be such a popular event that we’ve made it a regular feature.
-For round III we’ll be accepting submissions between February 15 and May 15, 2019.
+For round IV we’ll be accepting submissions between August 15 and November 15, 2019.

 Whether it’s an American Sentence, Haiku(ish) or just a great poetic sentence, we want to see what you can pack into the basic building block of literature, the sentence.